 People to this day can fall prey to online appeal scams and it does happen more often as you might think.

-So, even in this day and age with all the knowledge we have about scams and frauds, it still will happen.
+However, even in this day and age with all the knowledge we have about scams and frauds, it still will happen.

 By now you might think, there are so many warnings out there that it should be almost impossible to become a victim of something like, falling prey to an appeal for a disaster, which isn’t legit.

 Well, as you will find out soon it does happen.